Getting Started with Coverage

 2. Select the 2D Graphics - Animation page.

-3. Disable the Show Animation Graphics option.
+3. Disable the Show Animation Graphics check box.

 Static Contour levels display coverage data for all points based on evaluation over the entire coverage interval (in this case the analysis period).